JackmanAlex228/USINFO/README.md

 Displays state and federal officials and departments in much the same way as the City Directory screen (though preferably with structural visual distinctions to deter confusion).
 Examples of state-level officials and agencies include state legislators, federal congresspeople, the Governor/Attorney General, Department of Workforce Services, Department of Records and Archives, etc. This will also include federal-level information with information on local offices for such.

 ### Screen 5: City Functions (Optional)
 The key feature for this app is the ability for cities to make their own "skin" of the app, as well as employ a templated button with open-ended features which the city can themselves utilize.
-Will may involve utilizing a microservice with a web interface which cities can use to build and deploy their features.
+May involve utilizing an external service with a web interface which cities can use to build and deploy their features.
 What features can be used depends on whether they'd actually work.
 For example, a permit processing feature might be possible, but requires knowledge on how payments for them can be processed in ways cities can easily implement on their own.

-The possibility of implementing the City Functions feature with its open-ended intentions in mind could be a major challenge, one which requires thorough research wih how cities might approach this features, as well as a tangible commitment to feature-decoupling, security, and maintainability.
+The possibility of implementing the City Functions feature with its open-ended intentions in mind could be a major challenge, one which requires thorough research on how cities might approach this features, as well as a tangible commitment to security, maintainability, and decoupling from the app's base features and overall fundamental design.

 ## Data Sources
 Although state and federal-level information is easy to obtain by utilizing pre-exiting sources such as Open States or Legistar, anything city-level will be challenging if the goal is to have a useable base app that anyone can use regardless of whether their city employed the City Functions feature.
-Data scrapping might be utilized.
+Data scrapping might be necessary.

 ## Tech Stack
 As of the latest commit, these are the planned languages and technologies that might be used: